MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Experiments

 \subsection{Ablation Study}

-To evaluate the effectiveness of each component in MagicWorld, we conduct ablation studies on the Action-Guided 3D Geometry Module (AG3D) and the History Cache Retrieval (HCR).
-All variants are evaluated under the same experimental settings as the full model.
-The results of different variants are shown in Fig. \ref{FIG_AB} and Tab. \ref{tab_ab}.
+To validate the effectiveness of each component and strategy, we conduct ablation studies on both the bidirectional model and the DMD training scheme.
+All variants are evaluated under the same settings as the main experiments.

-\textbf{Effect of AG3D.} To evaluate the effectiveness of the action-guided 3D geometry module, we design a variant model by removing AG3D, discarding action-driven point clouds, referred to as \textit{w/o} Point.
-As shown, removing the geometric prior provided by the action-driven point clouds leads to a significant drop in VBench scores.
-Moreover, the visual results show that \textit{w/o} Point fails to maintain scene semantics from the second iteration, exhibiting content drift and partial subject disappearance.
-This demonstrates that the geometric prior plays a crucial role in preserving structural stability under viewpoint transitions, providing explicit 3D constraints that help maintain spatial and semantic consistency during interactive generation.
+\textit{\textbf{Effect of history cache retrieval.}} To evaluate the role of the history cache retrieval, we compare the geometry-based model with and without the history cache.
+As shown in Tab. \ref{tab_ab}, incorporating the history cache leads to further performance improvement, indicating that accessing historical scene states helps preserve previously generated structures and maintain long-horizon scene consistency during interactive generation.
+Visual results in Fig. \ref{Fig_ab_1} further show that the history cache improves viewpoint consistency during scene transitions.

-\textbf{Effect of HCR.} To evaluate the impact of the history cache retrieval, we design two variant models: 1) \textit{w/o} History, which completely removes the HCR module and 2) \textit{w/o} Retrieval, which removes the retrieval strategy and randomly selects 3 latent frames from the history cache at each iteration.
-As shown, both \textit{w/o} History and \textit{w/o} Retrieval exhibit performance degradation on VBench compared with the full model.
-From Fig. \ref{FIG_AB}, we observe that \textit{w/o} History suffers from error accumulation as the number of interactions increases.
-Although \textit{w/o} Retrieval alleviates this issue, its random selection of historical frames prevents the model from utilizing the most relevant temporal information, leading to slight semantic drift in the generated scenes.
+\textit{\textbf{Effect of flow-guided motion preservation.}} To examine the impact of the flow-guided motion preservation constraint, we compare models trained with and without the proposed motion supervision, as shown in Tab. \ref{tab_ab} and Fig. \ref{Fig_ab_1}.
+The results show clear improvements in subject consistency, indicating that enforcing temporal coherence in dynamic regions effectively prevents motion drift and promotes more realistic motion of dynamic subjects.

-\textbf{Comparison with the Bare Model.} We compare with the bare model trained on the refined Sekai dataset without any proposed modules.
-From Fig. \ref{FIG_AB}, it is clear that the bare model fails to maintain scene semantics during interaction.
-Semantic degradation emerges shortly after generation begins.
-As early as the second interaction, the main subject and surrounding content noticeably drift.
-This demonstrates the critical role of AG3D and HCR in maintaining structural coherence and stabilizing scene evolution across interactions, also quantitatively verified in Tab. \ref{tab_ab}.
+\textit{\textbf{Effect of the base model architecture.}} To evaluate the impact of different architectures, we compare the base bidirectional model with a geometry-based model.
+As shown in Tab. \ref{tab_ab}, the geometry-based model achieves better performance, indicating that geometric priors help stabilize scene structure.
+In particular, geometric guidance provides explicit spatial cues for scene evolution, thereby reducing structural inconsistencies during viewpoint changes.